SWOSSAA CONSTITUTION

 The Board shall consist of:

-(1) The
+(1) The President, the First

 (2) Secretary-Treasurer

-(3) SWOSSAA’s
+(3) SWOSSAA’s Representative to the

-Representative to the CGA (or CBA) at OFSAA
+CGA (or CBA) at OFSAA

-(6) representatives from WECSSAA
+(4) Six (6) representatives from each

 4.1.2 -- Voting

-The quorum for transaction of business shall be
+The quorum for transaction of

-Association.
-Each Board member shall
+Member Association.
+Each Board member

-have one (1) vote.
-Proxy votes shall not
+shall have one (1) vote.
+Proxy votes

-be accepted.
-A majority vote shall carry
+shall not be accepted.
+A majority vote

-or defeat a motion.
-(Exception: Articles
+shall carry or defeat a motion.

-9.1, 9.2, By-Law 9.2).
+(Exception: Articles 9.1, 9.2, By-Law 9.2).

 4.1.3 -- Meetings

-The Board shall meet at least three times each
+The Board shall meet at least three

-school year.
-Other meetings may be
+times each school year.
+Other meetings

-called by the President or upon request of a majority of Board members.
-Such request shall be sent to all Board
+may be called by the President or upon request of a majority of Board

 4.1.4 -- General